Vivica A. Fox, 56, Showcases Cleavage In A See-Through Top & Black Bra

 Vivica A. Fox defied her age in her latest Instagram update.
 The actress stunned as she rocked a revealing ensemble that contoured to her enviable curves.

-In the racy pics, Vivica looked hotter than ever as she opted for a see-through black shirt.
-The garment boasted long sleeves that clung to her toned arms and shoulders as it clung to her ample bust.
+In the racy pics, Vivica wore a see-through black shirt.
+The garment boasted long sleeves that clung to her toned arms and shoulders.
+It had a tight fit that highlighted her ample bust.

 The sheer material allowed fans to look through at her black bra underneath.
 Her cleavage was on full display, as was her flat tummy and impressive abs.